-CB: Well, I never really made any phone calls as I was fortunate to be invited into the sport at such a young age.
-However, my part in this sport would not be possible if it were not for Bo and Alex both.
-Bo recognized my interest in the sport early on and knowing how shy, and introverted I was has pushed me out of my comfort zone and is further expanding those boundaries to this day.
-Bo and Alex both have been in my life for such long time and without their help I would not be where I am in this sport today.
+Well, I never really made any phone calls as I was fortunate to be invited into the sport at such a young age.
+However, my part in this sport would not be possible if it were not for Bo and Alex.
+Bo recognized my interest in the sport early on and knowing how shy and introverted I was, he pushed me out of my comfort zone and is expanding those boundaries to this day.
+Bo and Alex both have been in my life for such a long time that without their help, I would not be where I am in this sport today.
 I like to think of them as family.

-CB: I few that I can list are my first tandem, my first few student jumps, tandem skydive with my sister, my first wingsuit jump, opening my parachute at high altitude to enjoy the views.
-Every jump is memorable in it’s own unique way and one of the many reasons I love to skydive.
+I few that I can list are my very first tandem jump; my first few student jumps; a tandem skydive with my sister; my first wingsuit jump; and opening my parachute at high altitude to enjoy the views.
+Every jump is memorable in its own unique way and one of the many reasons I love to skydive.

 4.)
-Who/What inspires you?
+Who or what inspires you?
 (Does not have to be skydive related)

-CB: There is not one person or thing that is my sole inspiration.
+There is not one person or thing that is my sole inspiration.
 I am inspired a little bit by each and every person around me.
 I live life trying to be as open and unbiased as possible.
-I take information in from all sides, both positive and negative learn from it and do my best to apply it to my own life.
-Although I must say nature and being outside has it’s own way of inspiring me as well.
+I take information in from all sides, both positive and negative, learn from it and do my best to apply it to my own life.
+Although I must say – nature and being outside has its own way of inspiring me.

 5.)
-Of all the places you have visited – What is your favorite and why?
+Of all the places you have visited – which is your favorite and why?

-CB: So far the coolest place I’ve traveled was a jeep trail in Colorado famously known as, ” The Alpine Loop.”
-It is roughly centered in the San Juan Mountains between Lake City and Ouray.
+So far the coolest place I’ve traveled to has been a jeep trail in Colorado known as ” The Alpine Loop.”
+It is centered in the San Juan Mountains, between Lake City and Ouray.
 I drove this trail with a rental Jeep through some of the most breathtaking views I’ve seen, as well as some of the steepest roads I’ve ever been on!
 I tend to enjoy vast open wilderness and plan on traveling much more in the future.
 There are many places and reasons to list but that trail really stands out.

 6.)
-Your profile says that you like to cook – Tell us more about that?
-What’s your favorite meal that you enjoy cooking?
+Your profile says you like to cook.
+Tell us more about that.
+What’s your favorite meal to cook?

-CB: I have always enjoyed cooking because it is hands on and you get to enjoy the fruits of your labor.
+I have always enjoyed cooking because it is hands-on and you get to enjoy the fruits of your labor.
 I love that you can control all ingredients that go into your food and how it turns out.
-I love being able to pick fresh at a local farm and turn those ingredients into something delicious (…hopefully).
-I don’t have a one favorite food to make or eat but at the moment I enjoy making Pad Thai and other asian dishes.
+I love being able to pick fresh things at a local farm and turn those ingredients into something delicious (…hopefully).
+I don’t have one favorite food to make or eat, but at the moment I enjoy making Pad Thai and other Asian dishes.

 I love trying my hand at everything.
-I have great fun making fresh custards/ice creams as I can come up with unusual flavor combinations you just can’t get anywhere else.
-Some of my favorites include Lavender Honey, Lemongrass Ginger, and beer (Surprisingly good).
-Lately I have been homebrewing beer and wine as well which is also very fun.
+I have great fun making fresh custards and ice creams as I can come up with unusual flavor combinations you just can’t get anywhere else.
+Some of my favorites include Lavender Honey, Lemongrass Ginger, and beer (surprisingly good).
+Lately, I have been homebrewing beer and wine – which is also very fun.

 7.)
-What is something about you that few people know about?
+What is something few people know about you?